 Amazon Redshift, Azure HDInsight Spark (Beta) , Azure SQL Database, Azure SQL Data Warehouse, Google BigQuery (Beta), IBM Netezza (Beta), Impala (version 2.x), Oracle Database (version 12 and above), SAP Business Warehouse (Beta), SAP HANA , Snowflake, Spark (Beta) (version 0.9 and above), SQL Server, Teradata Database, Vertica (Beta)

-The following data sources required an on premise gateway to connect to power bi services
+The following data sources required an on-premise gateway to connect to Power BI Services

 After importing data into power bi, power bi provides a preview window to select columns or entities to choose for visualization.
 If you need to edit the query, there are plenty of transformation options available to do the task.

 After sourcing and editing the data, we are ready to create reports.
-Reports are visualization of data in form of graphs, charts and pie charts with filters and slicers.
+Reports are the visualization of data in form of graphs, charts and pie charts with filters and slicers.
 There are also lot of custom visualization available.

 After creating reports, we can publish them to power bi services.
-You can also publish them to on premise power bi server.
+You can also publish them to on-premise power bi server.

-After publishing reports to power BI services, we can create dashboard by pining the individual elements or by pining the live report page.
+After publishing reports to Power BI services, we can create a dashboard by pining the individual elements or by pining the live report page.
 When pining the individual elements, the visual retains the filter setting selected when saving the report.
 Pinning the live report page allows the dashboard user to interact with the visual by selecting slicers and filters.